 Private pathology providers that employ laboratory medicine graduates include Melbourne Pathology, Dorevitch Pathology, and Australian Clinical Labs (ACL).

-*July intake: Entry to this program in the July intake is only available to current RMIT students who meet the below entry requirements and have completed BIOL2146 Cell Biology & Biochemistry, BIOL2528 Biology & Chemistry for Human Biosciences or an introductory Biology course.
+Entry to this course in the July intake is only available to current RMIT students who meet the below entry requirements and have completed BIOL2146 Cell Biology & Biochemistry, BIOL2528 Biology & Chemistry for Human Biosciences, or an introductory Biology subject.

 You must have successfully completed the Victorian Certificate of Education (VCE) (or equivalent qualification).